cado-security/product-help/docs/cado/deploy/azure/iam-description.md

 sidebar_position: 6
 ---

-# Cado Security - Required Azure Permissions
+# / Forensic Acquisition and Investigation - Required Azure Permissions

-Cado Security requires specific permissions to be granted in your Azure environment to function correctly.
+/ Forensic Acquisition and Investigation requires specific permissions to be granted in your Azure environment to function correctly.

 The permissions described on this page are for the deployment and are based on the [Cado Security Azure Terraform Module](https://github.com/cado-security/Deployment-Templates/blob/main/azure/azure_persistent/main.tf).
 Please refer to this link for the latest and most detailed information regarding required permissions.